Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:

 * Note that, as prerequisite, the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and the [Lightstreamer - Round-Trip Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-adapter-java) has to be deployed, together in the same Adapter Set, on your local Lightstreamer Server instance.
-The folder structure of the adapter set shoul look like:
+The folder structure of the Adapter set should look like:
 ```
 LS_HOME
 ->\adapters
   ->\BasicUnity2
     ->\calsses
       ->log4j2.xml
     ->\lib
       ->log4j-api-2.17.1.jar
       ->log4j-core-2.17.1.jar